thecmdrunner/quick-vm/docs/list-things-todo.md

 ## 🔮 Feature ideas

 - ask user to enter the path to the isos instead of putting it in one folder (just for giving an option to the user)
-- ꧁ Better design ꧂
+- Better TUI and CLI design
 - ability to make multiple VMs from the same profile.
 - Motherboard Compatibility list (based on good IOMMU Groups separation)